October Carnivore Challenge is OPEN

 • Insulin Sensitivity: Both diets help insulin sensitivity and regulate blood sugar control, which benefits individuals with insulin resistance or type 2 diabetes.
 How Can a Carnivore Diet Cure Diabetes Type 1 and 2?

-• Individualisation: Both diets are adjustable and can be changed to adapt to individual preferences and goals.
+• Individualization: Both diets are adjustable and can be changed to adapt to individual preferences and goals.

 • Short-Term Health Improvements: Both diets provide short-term improvements in markers like triglycerides, HDL cholesterol, and blood pressure.